-13 Tips For Making The Best-Ever Homemade Soup
+13 Tips For Making The Best-Ever Homemade Soup - Chatelaine

 Once soup has come to a boil, reduce to a simmer and make sure that it stays there.
 Boil things too vigorously, and the vegetables will get mushy, the meat will toughen, and the noodles will start to break down.

 When making noodle soups, do not cook the noodles separately.
-Add noodles as the final addition, and cook until tender, allowing the noodles to take on the flavour of the soup.
-Noodles that are cooked separately will lack flavour and break down when added.
+Add noodles as the final addition, and cook until tender, allowing the noodles to absorb some flavour.
+Noodles that are cooked separately will lack taste bland and break down when added.
 But: If you plan on freezing your soup, don’t add the noodles.
 Instead add them once it has been thawed and brought back to a boil.
 The noodles will taste much fresher this way.

-Creamy soups are generally thicker than clear soups — but shouldn’t be too thick.
+Creamy soups are generally thicker than clear ones — but shouldn’t be too thick.
 The consistency of whipping cream is the thickest they should be.
 Note: Cream should be warmed before adding to soup to prevent curdling.

-Cold milk will curdle if added directly to a simmering soup, so it too should be warmed.
+Cold milk will curdle if added directly to a simmering liquid, so it too should be warmed.
 Milk also doesn’t react well to boiling.
 If adding milk (in place of cream) to thicken the soup, take a moment to anticipate how much it will thin it out once added.
 When ready, remove soup from heat and stir in warm milk.

 If you're serving a hot soup, make sure it’s just that — piping hot.
 Also, the ideal serving size for an appetizer portion is about 1 cup (250ml), while a meal portion is about 1 1/3 cups (350ml).